Exploration of Seattle Kraken's Iceplex Proposal

 Frequently Asked Questions (under development)

-The Kraken proposal consists of an iceplex facility at the former Houghton Park and Ride with two regulation NHL ice rinks, restaurant and support facilities, including potential for the City to have a 12,000 square foot community and recreation space on the 2nd floor of the iceplex.
+The Kraken proposal consists of an iceplex facility at the former Houghton Park and Ride with two regulation NHL ice rinks, restaurant and support facilities, as well as a proposed second story community center.
+The community center would become the City's largest at approximately 12,500 square feet (sq ft) with an estimated 8,000 sq ft of programmatic space, including:

 • Public skate sessions